pokt-network/pocket/consensus/README.md

 It has a bootstrapping state where it:
   * Initializes connections to the network through a bootstrap node
   * Gets the latest block then switches to one of the mutually exclusive modes: `sync` or `consensus`
-  * Keeps an updated current height (the greatest height seen on the network)
+  * Keeps an updated current height (the greatest block height seen on the network)

 ```mermaid
 sequenceDiagram